Mig-uel/threads/README.md

 # Threads

-Threads is a clone of the Threads app by Meta, built using Angular 2+ and NestJS.
+Threads is a simple clone of the Threads app by Meta, built using Angular 2+ and NestJS.

+## Technologies Used

+- Angular 2+
+- NestJS
+- TypeScript
+- MongoDB